learn-co-students/oo-practice-assignment---use-this-one--oo-practice---use-this-one-1598382523/README.md

     - `git add .` to add all changes
     - `git commit -m "helpful message"`
     - `git push` which may give you a message including a more specific command to run; if it does, run that command.

+## General Feedback
+- Watch your syntax; particularly where you place your end's should be on their own line and indented to match where the corresponding code block started (ie def/end indented to match each other)
+- Your current usage of the `self` keyword is correct!
+- Remember everything beneath the `private` keyword will be private.
+All methods that should not be private must be written above that keyword.
+- Try updating your syntax and then adding the behavior from Part III before moving on !